 Jo was appointed Chair on 3rd December 2015.

 Tim Machin, Vice Chair of Governors

 Tim Machin is a parent governor, elected in 2016.
-He has two children in the school, Elsie in class 2 and Ira, who has just started nursery.
+He has two children in the school, Elsie and Ira.
 Tim is an artist and curator and runs the art gallery at Sheffield Hallam University.
 He's lived in the Calder Valley for more than a decade and (when he has a minute) enjoys walking and pottering in the garden.Tim was appointed Vice Chair on 1st September 2018.

 Jennie Clark Gourley

 Jennie is a parent governor, elected in July 2017 and serves as the Health & Safety Governor.
 Jennie has 3 children at the school and works in Financial Services.